desprez/springbatch-patterns/README.md

 This configuration may not be very usual but it can be interesting when you want to aggregate 2 files that share the same key.
 Typically with a master file and a detail file (ie Orders and OrderLines).

-This job configuation use a **MasterDetailReader** Class to drive a master accumulator (CustomerAccumulator) and au Detail accumulator (TransactionAccumulator).
-These classes inherit from **ItemAccumulator**, a géneric class used to define the sahred key between master and detail object.
+This job configuation use a **MasterDetailReader** Class to drive a master accumulator (CustomerAccumulator) and a Detail accumulator (TransactionAccumulator).
+These classes inherit from **ItemAccumulator**, a generic class used to define the shared key between master and detail objects.

 In this way, complete object should be filled entierely by the reader.